 5 #2 pencils

-2 bottles of 4 oz glue (they are able to handle the smaller bottle easier)
+2 bottles of 4 oz glue (their hands are able to handle the smaller bottle easier)

 Successful LearnersListed below are links to a number of pages that explore the behaviors of successful learners.